ArielMejiaDev/arielmejiadev.github.io/content/blog/10-customize-laravel-notification-template.md

 }
 ```

-Of course you can customize the error action and success action, just below.
+Of course, you are able to customize the error action and success action just below

 Thanks for reading!